 The TSCTSF may use the PTP Port state of NW-TT and DS-TT in the Port/User plane node Management Information Container to determine the Port Pairs that will be used for (g)PTP delivery.
 Based on this the TSCTSF may request appropriate QoS treatment for the (g)PTP flows from PCF.

-The AF may include the Capability for BAT adaptation or a BAT Window or Periodicity Range in the request (as described in clause 5.27.2.3 of TS 23.501 [2]), if so the TSCTSF subscribes to Notification on BAT offset defined in clause 6.1.3.18.
+The AF may include the Capability for BAT adaptation or a BAT Window or Periodicity Range/Periodicity Set in the request (as described in clause 5.27.2.3 of TS 23.501 [2]), if so the TSCTSF subscribes to Notification on BAT offset defined in clause 6.1.3.18.
 The PCF sends the BAT offset received from the SMF to the AF and the AF adjusts the burst sending time according to the indicated BAT offset.
 If the PCF additionally sends the adjusted periodicity received from the SMF to the AF, the AF adjusts the periodicity in addition to the burst sending time according to the indicated adjusted periodicity.